basondole/smokeping/nso/01-nso.md

 ## Configuring devices for nso
-> Configuration is pulled from devices I used on my presentation at Pycon Tanzania Dec 2019 excuse th use of pycon for hostnames
+> Configuration is pulled from devices I used on my presentation at Pycon Tanzania Dec 2019 excuse the use of pycon for hostnames

 Cisco IOS XR
 <pre>